A to-do list for Canadian drivers on how to register a car

 - Call the Michigan Department of State, Office of Program Support and Development in Lansing at 517-322-5195.

 - You should know which Secretary of State branch office you want to go to in advance of the phone call.

 - Tell them that you want to arrange for a “memo registration” and they will coordinate with the appropriate personnel at that particular branch office, so that you can complete the transaction and comply with the law.

 - Once you have successfully registered your vehicle in Michigan, you should keep your Michigan and your home state/province vehicle documents in separate places, so that you don’t unnecessarily confuse any law enforcement or customs officials.
 This is especially important for Canadian residents.

-If you have any questions about this confusing issue, feel free to call our attorneys at .
-There is no cost or obligation.
+If you have any questions about this confusing issue, feel free to contact your DMV.